magnumjs/mag.js/README.md

 }
 ``

 Where this data comes from or how it is loaded does not effect MagJS in any way.
-It can async, iframe, web service, push, io sockets etc...
+It can be async, iframe, web service, push, io sockets etc...

-Normally we would mutate the data in some way through the native Array.map function to return a new Array that i bound by MagJS to our HTML template.
+Normally we would mutate the data in some way through the native Array.map function to return a new Array that is bound by MagJS to our HTML template.
 In this example we are showing how that is not necessary.

-Next we create our module.
+Next, we create our module.

 ```js
 var Tickets = {}